 The Pros and Cons of a Halti head collar

-As with any training aid, there are pro’s and cons to using them.
-However used in the correct way a Halti head collar can provide a number of benefits including;
+As with any training aid, there are pros and cons to using them.
+However, used correctly, a Halti head collar can provide several benefits, including;

 - Better control over your dog’s head and where it goes!

-- Makes walks much more relaxed for both of you
+- It makes walks much more relaxed for both of you.

-- Prevents damage to neck, shoulders and back of both you and your dog
+- It prevents damage to the neck, shoulders, and back of both you and your dog.

 - Provides small or slight owners much more control over large dogs